What are bird mites?

 And will naturally subside over (roughly) a three week period.
 Bird mite bites on humans can lead to swelling, rashes and intense itchiness.
 Often making it unbearable to avoid treatment and wait the three or so weeks for population decline.

 How to control pest bird mites?

 Pest bird mite populations required pesticide control.
-Local Pest Experts offers same or next day treatment to emergency bird mite issues (availability dependant), and effective control is almost immediate, letting you sleep easy.
+Local Pest Experts offers same or next day treatment to emergency bird mite issues (availability dependant), and effective control is almost immediate.

 How to avoid Bird mites?

 Avoiding bird mite infestations is achieved by excluding birds from nesting in or close to your house Local Pest Experts also provides a variety of bird exclusion solutions to eliminate further issues before they arise.